Talaria: Attestations

 In ancient Greek literature, the sandals of Hermes are first of all mentioned by Homer (ἀμβρόσια χρύσεια; ambrósia khrýseia, "immortal/divine and of gold"), though not described as "winged".

 The description of the sandals being winged first appear in the poem Shield of Heracles (c.
 600 – 550 BC), which speaks of πτερόεντα πέδιλα (pteróenta pédila), literally "winged sandals".
 The Homeric hymn to Hermes from a somewhat later date (520 BC) does not explicitly state the sandals were winged, though they allowed him to leave no footprints while committing his theft of Apollo's cattle.

 According to one estimation, it was around 5th century BC when the winged sandals came to be regarded as common (though not indispensable) accoutrements of the god Hermes.
-One later instance which refers to the sandals being winged is the Orphic Hymns XXVIII to Hermes (3rd century BC to 2nd century AD).
+One later instance which refers to the sandals being winged is the Orphic Hymn XXVIII to Hermes (c.
+2nd/3rd century AD).

 Perseus wears Hermes' sandals to help him slay Medusa.
 According to Aeschylus, Hermes gives them to him directly.
 In a better-attested version, Perseus must retrieve them from the Graeae, along with the cap of invisibility and the kibisis (sack).

+On early Greek vase paintings, Hermes is shown wearing boots with a curved piece attached to the top edge of each one.
+This feature seems to be a pull strap for the boots rather than a simple or crude depiction of a wing.

+During the Hellenistic and Roman periods, Hermes was sometimes depicted with wings fastened directly to his bare ankles.